Before You Ride

 one rain ride

-The training requirement is designed to not only prepare riders for the physical challenge but also to improve their awareness and instincts on a bike and increase their comfort level on the road.
+The training expectations are designed to not only prepare riders for the physical challenge but also to improve their awareness and instincts on a bike and increase their comfort level on the road.
 Riders should spend the vast majority of their training miles on roads interacting with vehicles instead of bike paths.

 Affordable Housing Curriculum

 Before the trip, each rider is expected to spend at least 15 hours volunteering on a build site with a local affordable housing organization.
 Riders must also participate in our Affordable Housing Curriculum in addition to the required build hours.

 Before you spend your summer biking across the country for affordable housing, we want you to become a knowledgeable advocate for the cause!
 Prior to your ride, you will engage in discussions with teammates about affordable housing issues and you’ll also meet one-on-one with a local affordable housing beneficiary.

 You must reach at least $1,000 in your fundraising campaign.